ItsYeWolfie/javascript-concepts/README.md

 **If hoisting brings a lot of problems, why is it still a thing?**

 - _It is a feature of JavaScript, and it is not going to be removed._
-- Using functions before actual declaration.
+- Using functions before the actual declaration.
 - var hoisting is just a side effect of how the JavaScript engine works, and it is not a good practice to use it.

 Visit [this](hoisting.js) for practice and further reading & understanding.

 ## THE THIS KEYWORD

-The `this` keyword is a special variable that is created for every execution context (every function).
-It is not assigned a value until a function where it is defined is actually called.
-It takes the value of (points to) the "owner" of the function in which the `this` keyword is used.
+`this` keyword is a special variable that is created for every execution context (every function).
+It is not assigned a value until a function where it is defined is called.
+It takes the value of (points to) the "owner" of the function in which `this` keyword is used.

-**The `this` keyword is not static.
-It depends on how the function is called, and its value is only assigned when the function is actually called.**
+**`this` keyword is not static.
+It depends on how the function is called, and its value is only assigned when the function is called.**

-If we set for example `x = 5`, and then we call `console.log(this.x)`, the `this` keyword will point to the **global object**, which is the `window` object in the browser, and the `global` object in Node.js.
+If we set for example `x = 5`, and then we call `console.log(this.x)`, `this` keyword will point to the **global object**, which is the `window` object in the browser, and the `global` object in Node.js.

-Let's analyze four different ways of calling a function, and see how the `this` keyword behaves in each case.
+Let's analyze four different ways of calling a function, and see how `this` keyword behaves in each case.

 ### Method call